VM-Mobile-SDK/nextgen-adsdk-android-release/README.md

 ## Aditional documentation

-You can learn more about how to work with the SDK in the [documentation](https://vm-mobile-sdk.github.io/nextgen-adsdk-android-release/sdk_core/index.html).
+You can learn more about how to work with the SDK in the [documentation](https://vm-mobile-sdk.github.io/nextgen-adsdk-android-release/).
-You can also follow our [interactive tutorial documentation](https://vm-mobile-sdk.github.io/nextgen-adsdk-android-release/additional-docs/meet-adsdk.html) that will show you how to integrate the SDK into a new application.
+You can also follow our tutorial documentation that will show you how to integrate the SDK into a new application.